 You might ask yourself, why not just go to vegan restaurants and not think too much about it?
 Well, in vegan cuisine, coconut fat, palm fat and margarine are widely used.
 The trend on the part of supermarkets also to cater for vegans means more and more highly processed vegan convenience products, which we try to stay away from.
 This trend has also found its way into vegan restaurants.

-Please take your time to read the more specific guidelines and tips below.
-We know it can be quite a challenge to look for all those specifics and traps, but that is why we created this guide.
-Even if you don’t take it so strictly when you travel, please make sure your review fits most of the guidelines.
+Please take your time to read the tips below.
+Even if you don’t take it so strictly when you travel, please make sure your review fits most of the tips.

 - All meat and meat products

 - All dairy products and eggs from all animals

 - Margarine, no matter from which oil source

 - All tropical fats such as coconut oil, coconut fat, coconut cream, and coconut milk, palm fat and unspecific vegetable oils

 What we look at before writing a review

 - Whole food plant-based means freshly prepared seasonable vegetables, grains and fruits, if possible from organic sources.

 - Restaurants can be, but don’t have to be, purely plant-based.
 They can be vegetarian or have meat dishes on the menu.